PatNei/PSD-Exam-Template/readme.md

 You can also use the other approaches and keep to compilation as the ipynb is a seperate thing, without any coupling to the rest of the project.

+Instead of using the yacc file to build it, you simply do a dotnet build.

 ## Note

 Remember to do an initial dotnet restore + dotnet build.
 Then vscode should do it by it self.

+Based on work done by Patrick Mathiasen